When you focus on investment quality, you can multiply your chances of success with aggressive stocks

 - Downplay stocks in the broker/media limelight: That limelight fosters bloated investor expectations.
 Stocks that are talked up like this may seem like ideal candidates for big gains, with lots of investors getting on board.
 But when stocks fail to live up to those expectations, brutal downturns follow.

-6 tips to reduce the risk of a aggressive investing strategy
+6 tips to reduce the risk of an aggressive investing strategy

 Among the considerations that go into a successful growth and aggressive investing strategy, many investors overlook a number of important factors that can considerably lower their risk.
 Below are seven tips for lowering your growth investing strategy risk: